GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Strengths

-- Full stack: VKE (managed Kubernetes), bare-metal, block/object/shared storage
+• Full stack: VKE (managed Kubernetes, v1.35 with GPU Operator), bare-metal, block/object/shared storage

 Gaps

-Best for: Teams needing global GPU presence for inference, AMD GPU access, or preferring an established provider with comprehensive compliance certifications.
+Best for: Teams needing global GPU presence for inference, AMD GPU access, or preferring an established provider with self-service clusters and broad compliance.

 OVHcloud